Velenkosini Hlabisa

 Velenkosini Fiki Hlabisa (born 4 January 1965) is a South African politician and former teacher who is currently serving as Minister of Cooperative Governance and Traditional Affairs in the Government of National Unity (GNU) since June 2024.
+He is the leader of the Inkatha Freedom Party.

 He has been President of the Inkatha Freedom Party (IFP) since 2019 and a member of South Africa's National Assembly where he serves as his party's leader since October 2023.
 He previously served as the Secretary-General of the IFP from 2011 to 2017, as the Mayor of the Big Five Hlabisa Local Municipality from 2016 to 2019 and as the Leader of the Opposition in the KwaZulu-Natal Legislature between 2019 and 2023.

-He currently serves as the Minister of Cooperative Governance and Traditional Affairs.
+Hlabisa currently serves as the Minister of Cooperative Governance and Traditional Affairs.

 Early life, education and career

 Velenkosini Fiki Hlabisa was born on 4 January 1965 in Hlabisa, Northern Natal.
 He is the eldest of four children born to David and Thembani Hlabisa.
 He joined the IFP Youth Brigade at the age of thirteen in 1978 and matriculated from high school in 1983.
 Hlabisa then proceeded to study at the University of Zululand and the University of South Africa.
 His father died while he was at university in 1990.
 In 1991, he sought employment as a teacher and worked as one at Ngebeza High School for five years and soon as principal of Somfula High School for twenty years.